-Students who attain a grade point average of 3.5 or more and carry a minimum of nine semester hours are recognized each semester through a published Dean's list.
+Students who attain a grade point average of 3.50 or more and carry a minimum of 9 semester hours are recognized each semester through a published Dean's list.
 Three graduation honors are recognized at commencement.
-Those graduating cum laude must achieve a cumulative grade point average of not less than 3.6; magna cum laude, 3.7; and summa cum laude, 3.85.
-To be eligible for graduation honors, the student must complete a minimum of 31 hours in the Master of Arts degrees, or 36 hours in the Master of Arts in Counseling, or 47 hours in the Master of Divinity degree at Grand Rapids Theological Seminary.
-Graduation honors are not available in the Master of Theology.
+Those graduating cum laude must achieve a cumulative grade point average of 3.60; magna cum laude, 3.70; and summa cum laude, 3.85.
+To be eligible for graduation honors, the student must complete a minimum of 36 hours in the Master of Arts in Counseling, 31 hours in the other Master of Arts degrees, 47 hours in the Master of Theology degree at Grand Rapids Theological Seminary.

 For purposes of awarding honor cords and recognition at commencement, the determination of those eligible for honors will be made on the basis of the cumulative grade point average from the fall semester.
-The final transcript and diploma will record graduation honors on the basis of the student's entire academic program.
+The final transcript and diploma will record graduation honors on the basis of the entire academic record.